wi11dey/cassandra-exporter/README.md

 We suggest viewing the metrics endpoint (e.g., <http://localhost:9500/metrics>) in a browser to get an understanding of what metrics are exported by your Cassandra node.

+## Testing

+### Java
+There are unit tests in the various projects which will get executed with the maven commands.

+### Integration test harness

+There is an integration test harness available in the */test/* folder.

+#### Requirements

+The test harness uses Python (tested with 3.10).

+Initialise the project by using the pyproject.toml file

+    pip install .

+The tool can be launched via

+    python test_tool.py

+#### Operation

+There are four modes of operation:

+- `benchmark`

+    Not Implemented - TBA - Intended to test the speed of collection.

+- `demo`

+      Usage: test_tool.py demo [OPTIONS]

+        Start a Cassandra cluster with cassandra-exporter installed (agent or standalone).
+Optionally setup a schema.
+Wait for ctrl-c to shut everything down.

+        Working Directory:
+          -C, --working-directory PATH  location to install Cassandra and/or Prometheus.
+                                        Must be empty or not exist.
+Defaults to a temporary directory.
+          --cleanup-working-directory [on-error|always|never]
+                                        how to delete the working directory on exit:
+                                        "on-error": delete working directory on exit
+                                        unless an error occurs, "always": always delete working directory on exit, "never": never delete working directory.  [default: on-error]

+        Cassandra:
+          --cluster-name TEXT           name of the Cassandra cluster  [default: test- cluster]
+          --cassandra-version TEXT      Cassandra version to run  [default: 4.1.0] --topology DCS RACKS NODES    number of data centers, racks per data center, and nodes per rack.  [default: 2, 3, 1] -j, --exporter-jar PATH       path of the cassandra-exporter jar to use, either agent or standalone builds, or one of "agent" or "standalone" for the currently built jar of that type in the project directory (assumes that the sources for this test tool are in the standard location within the project, and that the jar(s) have been built).  [default: agent]
+          -s, --schema PATH             path of the CQL schema YAML file to apply on cluster start.
+The YAML file must contain a list of CQL statement strings, which are applied in order.  [default: /root/source/forks/cassandra-
+                                        exporter/test/schema.yaml]

+- `dump`

+      Usage: test_tool.py dump [OPTIONS] COMMAND [ARGS]...

+        Commands to capture, validate and diff metrics dumps

+        Options:
+          --help  Show this message and exit.

+        Commands:
+          capture   Start a Cassandra cluster, capture metrics from each node's... diff      Compare two metrics dumps and output the difference validate  Validate a metrics dump using Prometheus's promtool.

+- `e2e` - *Note no tests are run at the moment*

+      Usage: test_tool.py e2e [OPTIONS]

+        Run cassandra-exporter end-to-end tests.

+        - Start C* with the exporter JAR (agent or standalone).
+        - Setup a schema.
+        - Configure and start prometheus.
+        - Wait for all scrape targets to get healthy.
+        - Run some tests.

+      Working Directory:
+        -C, --working-directory PATH   location to install Cassandra and/or Prometheus.
+Must be empty or not exist.
+                                      Defaults to a temporary directory.
+        --cleanup-working-directory [on-error|always|never]
+                                      how to delete the working directory on exit:
+                                      "on-error": delete working directory on exit
+                                      unless an error occurs, "always": always delete working directory on exit, "never": never
+                                      delete working directory.  [default: on-error]

+      Cassandra:
+        --cluster-name TEXT            name of the Cassandra cluster  [default: test- cluster]
+        --cassandra-version TEXT       Cassandra version to run  [default: 4.1.0] --topology DCS RACKS NODES     number of data centers, racks per data center, and nodes per rack.  [default: 2, 3, 1] -j, --exporter-jar PATH        path of the cassandra-exporter jar to use, either agent or standalone builds, or one of "agent" or "standalone" for the currently built jar of that type in the project directory (assumes that the sources for this test tool are in the standard location within the project, and that the jar(s) have been built).
+                                      [default: agent]
+        -s, --schema PATH              path of the CQL schema YAML file to apply on cluster start.
+The YAML file must contain a list of CQL statement strings, which are applied in order.  [default:
+                                      /root/source/forks/cassandra-
+                                      exporter/test/schema.yaml]

+      Prometheus Archive: [mutually exclusive]
+        --prometheus-version TAG
+        --prometheus-archive PATH/URL

 ## Unstable, Missing & Future Features